Operation Choke Point: Criticism

 Critics of the operation accused it of bypassing due process arguing that the government was pressuring the financial industry to cut off companies' access to banking services including access to capital, without first having shown that the targeted companies are violating the law.
-Critics also argued that it was "thinly veiled ideological attack on industries the Obama administration doesn't like, such as gun sellers and coal producers."
+Critics also argued that it was a "thinly veiled ideological attack on industries the Obama administration doesn't like, such as gun sellers and coal producers."

 On May 29, 2014, the U.S. House of Representatives Committee on Oversight and Government Reform published a highly critical staff report that concluded:

 On November 21, 2014, William Isaac, the former Chairman of the FDIC from 1981 to 1985, wrote a scathing opinion piece in The Wall Street Journal entitled "Don't Like an Industry?
 Send a Message to Its Bankers: With Operation Choke Point, the Justice Department's targets have included vendors of firearms and fireworks" stating that he believed that the agency acted in bad faith.

 On March 24, 2015, a hearing was held before the Subcommittee on Oversight and Investigations of the House Financial Services Committee.
 Subcommittee chair Sean P. Duffy said at the outset, "I fear that activists at the DOJ and the FDIC are abusing their power and authority and are going after legal businesses and, in effect, they are weaponizing government to meet their ideological beliefs."

-In 2018, Tho Bishop of the Ludwig von Mises Institute published an article noting the strong objections of Native American leaders to Choke Point, due to claims that its effects could be economically devastating to tribal payday loan businesses.
-Bishop characterized CFPB head Elizabeth Warren's defense of Choke Point as heavy-handed and furthermore as "ideological imperialism" when applied to sovereign tribal territory.

 Operation Choke Point has been accused of being harmful to sex workers.
 Many sex workers have reported having their accounts shut down after years of having accounts.
 This led to significant financial hardship and is considered a form of discrimination.

 Federal investigations

 The FDIC and the Department of Justice (DOJ) have launched investigations into the operation.

 The FDIC's inspector general, Fred Gibson, said he would review the conduct of agency personnel to find if the "actions and policies of the FDIC were consistent with applicable laws, regulations and policy", as well as the regulator's mission.
-Gibson said he would investigate allegations that FDIC General Counsel Richard Osterman provided false testimony to Congress earlier this year when discussing his organization's activities.
+Gibson said he would investigate allegations that FDIC General Counsel Richard Osterman provided false testimony to Congress earlier that year when discussing his organization's activities.
 Osterman was testifying to the House of Representatives member when he rejected assertions that the FDIC wanted to cut off legitimate businesses' use of the financial system.

+The FDIC Office of Inspector General found that the FDIC's involvement in Operation Choke Point was limited and inconsequential to the overall direction and outcome of the initiative.
+It further found no evidence that the FDIC targeted financial institutions.
+However, references to the high-risk activity list did create a perception - especially among Payday lenders - that the FDIC discouraged institutions from conducting business with high-risk merchants.
+Furthermore, the investigation identified internal communications and actions by certain officials (including the Deputy Director) that were inconsistent with FDIC policy regarding payday lenders and ACH processing.